Lee Relative Who Denounced White Supremacy Resigns As Pastor Of N.C. Church

 But not everyone in his congregation approved of Lee's message.

-"A faction of church members were concerned about my speech and that I lifted up Black Lives Matter movement, the Women' s March, and Heather Heyer as examples of racial justice work," he wrote.
+"A faction of church members were concerned about my speech and that I lifted up Black Lives Matter movement, the Women's March, and Heather Heyer as examples of racial justice work," he wrote.
 "I want to stress that there were many in the congregation who supported my right to free speech, yet were uncomfortable with the attention the church was receiving.
 The church's reaction was deeply hurtful to me."

 Lee began serving as the pastor at Bethany in April; it was his first job after graduating from seminary at Duke Divinity School.